-- Open Settings.
+- Open the Settings app.

-- Scroll down to Accounts.
+- Scroll down and tap on Google.

 - Tap Google.

-- Tap Or create a new account.
+- Tap Create account.

 - Tap Next.